wtsi-hgi/yascp/usage.md

 ## Genotypesheet input (optional)
 An [example genotypesheet](../sample_input/vcf_inputs.tsv) has been provided with the pipeline.
-Genotypesheet can be provided to the pipeline to perform a better sample deconvolution and detect whether the sample you are expecting is really the sample (through the GT match).```#COMMENT I didn't understand the part with "is really the sample"```
+Genotypesheet can be provided to the pipeline to perform a better sample deconvolution and detect whether the sample you are expecting is really the sample (through the GT match).
 The pipeline will figure out which cohort the deconvoluted sample comes from (if any).
 In the following example, we have 3 cohorts: Cohort1 has genotypes for each of the chromosomes - this is ok as the pipeline will use all chromosome files to figure out whether the sample is part of this.
 The other 2 cohorts have a merged VCF file for all the chromosomes.
 This is also ok as it will figure out whether the sample belongs to this cohort in one go.
 After looking at all these cohorts the pipeline will assign only 1 donor corresponding to which one is the most likely real match.

 | label   | vcf_file_path    |